 What should not be in a bio line?

 Cutesy facts that are seemingly entertaining but also irrelevant.
-You only have a certain number of characters, use them wisely.
+You only have a certain number of characters.
+Use them wisely.

-The problem with these lines are:
+The problem with these lines is:

 - They aren’t memorable anymore because they are trendy.
-Everyone does it, so it isn’t really unique anymore.
+Everyone does it, so it isn’t unique anymore.

 - I may have missed an opportunity with my bio line to convince someone to follow me!
-If I had used my bio line more effectively to be a driver, stating unequivocally why my content and social media posts are awesome, the person will be driven to follow me.
+If I had used my bio line more effectively to be a driver, stating unequivocally why my content and social media posts are awesome, the person would be driven to follow me.

 Worried about privacy and security?
 Watch How To Be Personal On Your Blog Without Being Vulnerable.
 But don’t be shy about putting your location so brands can find you.
 (Get more Twitter tips with our article 6 Basic Twitter Tips for Bloggers.)